-At Amudim, we believe that an academic approach to Talmud Torah both addresses the learning style of modern students and leads to sustainable growth as a Torah Jew.
-It is one thing to read a Rashi; It is another thing to read a Rashi in historical context, compare and contrast it to other texts, ascertain how the ideas in it unfolded over time, ask questions about authorial decisions and, in general, engage in dialogue with it.
+It is one thing to read a Rashi; it is another to read it in historical context, compare and contrast it to other texts, ascertain how the ideas in it unfolded over time, analyze authorial decisions and, in general, dialogue with it.
 Amudim’s classes take a higher perspective, looking beyond the content of Jewish texts to processes: How do these texts work and how are they meant to be understood?

-Amudim is student-centered, asking students to interact personally with the material in activities such as observing, summarizing, inferring, critiquing, questioning and challenging.
-Classes are often interdisciplinary, drawing from a variety of sources.
+Amudim promotes independent thought and decision-making, asking students to interact personally with texts and even on tiyulim—observing, summarizing, inferring, critiquing, questioning and challenging.
 Teachers are facilitators rather than knowledge-dispensers and, with an eye towards experiential learning, students are asked to engage in peer-review, intellectual exchange and team-teaching.